stanford-policylab/opp/py/data_readme_template.md

 - Data includes warnings and arrests, but is missing warnings

 ## Fort Wayne, IN
+**Data notes**:
+- Roster.csv (police officer info) is available in raw data, but doesn't join cleanly to stops data; first names are often truncated and nicknames are used, i.e.  Manny vs Manuel; it can be loaded and reviewed upon request.
+- Data is missing search/contraband information, as well as demographic information

 ## Wichita, KS
+**Data notes**:
+- Data is deduplicated on raw columns citation_date_time, citation_location,
+  defendant_first_name, defendant_last_name, defendant_age, defendant_sex, and
+  defendant_race, resulting in ~4.1% fewer records
+- Data is missing search/contraband fields
+- citation_number in the raw data doesn't appear to be unique. i.e. citation "07M000645" is associated with two different dates, locations, and people
+- Only citations are included

 ## Owensboro, KY
+**Data notes**:
+- There is a list_of_officers.csv as well as the excel spreadsheet (preferable given the formatting) that have more officer information available upon request
+- Data is missing search/contraband information
+- Data is all citations, although it appears to include an arrest indicator as well, when that also occurred
+- Provided longitude is lacking the negative sign, which we add (without which all points are in central China)

 ## New Orleans, LA
+**Data notes**:
+- Addresses were partially anonymized by the department replacing the last two numbers of the address number with XX; these were replaced with 00 so we could at least geocode the block level address

 ## Statewide, MA
 **Data notes**: